SDN Logo

 What was the most interesting question?

-Students said most interesting questions asked at University of Louisville School of Dentistry discussed a variety of topics including ethics, alternative professions, dealing with adversity, favorite dental procedures, addressing dental care disparities, and personal interests.
-The interviews seemed to primarily focus on getting to know the candidates and their experiences, with some unusual questions like choosing a superhero or seating preference.
+Students said most interesting question asked at University of Louisville School of Dentistry discussed a wide range of topics including time management, ethics, alternative professions, dealing with adversity, favorite dental procedures, underprivileged dental care, superheroes, family background, and personal interests.
+The interviews appeared to be a mix of standard questions and some unique ones, with no specific trend towards a particular type of inquiry.

 What was the most difficult question?